| Recently, a friend of mine returned

 obvious that these discs were produced with less than legal methods.

 The discs were cheap, selling for less than $2 US.
+The store was even willing to

 let you watch the discs on a TV before you purchased anything.